wlo2/zmk_autocorrect/README.md

 ## How It Works

 Autocorrect monitors your typing and maintains a buffer of recent characters.
-When you type the last character of a word that matches a typo in the dictionary, autocorrect:
+When you type the last character of a typo in the dictionary, autocorrect:
 - Detects the match immediately.
 - Queues a correction with a small delay (default 10ms via `CONFIG_ZMK_AUTOCORRECT_WORK_DELAY_MS`) to let the current key complete.
 - Sends backspaces to erase the typo.
 - Types the correct word.

 There's a small delay between each synthetic keypress for reliability, especially over BLE.
 Any additional typing within the work delay window will cancel the pending correction to avoid conflicts with continued typing; this is intentional.
+The work delay is the time between detecting a match and starting the correction, not the total correction time.

 ## Troubleshooting

-### Critical Bug: Sequence Number Race Condition

-**Symptom**: Buffer fills correctly, lookups are attempted (non-zero lookup count), but corrections never execute.

-**Cause**: In `src/autocorrect.c` at line 670, the code increments `autocorrect_seq` immediately after scheduling a correction.
-This causes the work handler to detect a sequence mismatch and cancel the correction.

-**Fix**: Remove the `atomic_inc(&autocorrect_seq);` statement at line 670 inside the `if (matched)` block.
-Keep the increment at line 674 (in the `else if` block).

-**Verification**: After fix, type `teh ` (with space) and it should correct to `the `.
-Use quadruple-press diagnostic to verify lookup count is incrementing.

 ### Testing Prerequisites

 **Important**: Before troubleshooting, ensure you're testing with typos that exist in your dictionary.

 - The default dictionary contains 70 entries (see `include/autocorrect_data_default.h`)
 - Common test entries: `teh` → `the`, `becuase` → `because`, `retrun` → `return`
-- Test format: Type the typo followed by a trailing delimiter (space, comma, period, apostrophe, or hyphen)
+- Test format: Type the typo only; corrections trigger immediately after the last letter (no delimiter required)
-- Examples: `teh ` → `the `, `flase ` → `false `
+- Examples: `teh` → `the`, `becuase` → `because`, `retrun` → `return`
-- When testing with diagnostics enabled, wait ~50–100ms after typing the delimiter before pressing the toggle; pressing it immediately can cancel the pending correction due to the intentional delay window.
+- When testing with diagnostics enabled, allow ~50–100ms after the typo before pressing the toggle; pressing it immediately can cancel the pending correction due to the intentional delay window.
-- The dictionary encodes typos with boundary markers so matches only occur for complete words.
+- The dictionary encodes typos with a leading boundary marker only; matches can occur as prefixes of longer words.
 - Random character sequences like "mmmmmm" will NOT trigger corrections unless explicitly in your dictionary
-- Minimum word length: 3 characters (due to `AUTOCORRECT_MIN_LENGTH` = 5 including boundaries)
+- Minimum word length equals the generated constant `AUTOCORRECT_MIN_LENGTH`, which is the minimum typo length (letters/digits only) found in your dictionary.
+There is no fixed boundary inflation.

 ### Basic Issues